A recursive function coding number theoretic functions: Trees of functions

 Let $G=(V,E)$ be the graph of a function $h$.
 A vertex $h(n)$ is the \emph{successor of} $n\in V$ in $G$ for $h$.
 We let

 denote the sets of the \emph{descendants} and \emph{predecessors} of $n$, respectively.

 Note that the set of \emph{immediate predecessors} $h^{-1}(n)$ can be infinite.
 It also can be empty.

-A \emph{cycle} in function graph $G$ is a \emph{closed path}, that is, it is of the form $h(n), h^2(n),\dots ,h^k(n)=n$ for some $k\ge 1$, where the vertices are all different.
-In the case $k=1$, $h(n)=n$ denotes a loop, an edge of the form $(n,n)$.
+A \emph{path} in a function graph is a sequence of vertices that is of the form $n, h(n), h^2(n),\dots ,h^k(n)$ for some $k \ge 1$ and no vertices repeat.
+A \emph{cycle} in a function graph is a \emph{closed path}, that is, it is a sequence of vertices that is of the form $h(n), h^2(n),\dots ,h^k(n)=n$ for some $k\ge 1$, where the vertices are all different.
 The number $k$ is called the \emph{length} of the cycle.
+In the case $k=1$, the sequence is simply $n$; this denotes a \emph{loop}, an edge of the form $(n,n)$.

-For vertices $u$ and $v$ of a function graph, we say that $v$ is \emph{connected to} $u$ if there is a path from $v$ to $u$, i.e., if $u$ is a descendant of $v$.
+For vertices $u$ and $v$ of a function graph, we say that $v$ \emph{reaches} $u$ or $u$ \emph{is reachable from} $v$ if there is a path from $v$ to $u$; i.e., if $u$ is a descendant of $v$.

 \begin{lemma} Consider a graph of a function $h$.
 If $u$ and $v$ belong to a common finite or infinite path, then one of them is a descendant of the other: either $h^k(u)=v$ or $h^k(v)=u$ for some $k\in \N$. \end{lemma}